+We have used a discrete random-walk model for cell adhesion and chemotaxis to generate sharp-edged cell aggregations from low-density initial data, and we have shown that a singular Stefan-problem description may be a fruitful way of approaching the ill-posed continuum-limit equations obtained in the high-adhesion regime.

-One advantage of the Stefan-problem framework is that the microscopic oscillations seen in the direct approach are avoided, and one can get convincing solution behaviour using relatively few spatial points.
-However, one disadvantage of the rather obvious numerical method we used (and which we certainly don't claim to be the best) is that, due to the spatial rescalings and the large initial gradients at $s_l^-$ and $s_r^+$, the parabolic and hyperbolic CFL conditions demand a very short time step until the high-density phase has attained a considerable thickness.
+One advantage of the Stefan-problem framework is that the microscopic oscillations seen in the underlying discrete model are avoided, and one can get convincing numerical solutions using a relatively coarse spatial grid.
+However, it should be noted that one {\em disadvantage} of the rather obvious numerical method we used for the three-phase problem (and which we certainly don't claim to be the best) is that, due to the spatial rescalings and the large initial gradients near the discontinuities, the parabolic and hyperbolic CFL conditions demand a very short time step until the high-density phase has attained a considerable thickness.

-Finally, one can of course imagine solutions of the three-phase Stefan problem in which chemotaxis is so strong that the solution in one of the low-density phases rises up to hit $\rho^{\flat}$ once again.
-In that case, another spike can be inserted at the point of contact, and the solution continued via the appropriate five-phase Stefan problem, and so on, {\em ad infinitum}.
+Finally, although not simulated in this paper, one can of course imagine solutions of the three-phase Stefan problem in which chemotaxis is so strong that the solution in one of the low-density phases rises up to hit the unstable interval $I_{\alpha}$ once again.
+In that case, another spike should be inserted at the point of contact, and the solution continued {\em via} the appropriate five-phase Stefan problem, and so on, {\em ad infinitum}.